xflr6/graphviz/docs/api.rst

      |              but ``renderer`` is None.
      |          graphviz.ExecutableNotFound: If the Graphviz ``dot`` executable
      |              is not found.
-     |          subprocess.CalledProcessError: If the returncode (exit status)
+     |          graphviz.CalledProcessError: If the returncode (exit status)
      |              of the rendering ``dot`` subprocess is non-zero.
      |          RuntimeError: If viewer opening is requested but not supported.
      |